Barapullah Road Phase-II Opens For Public On July 28

-People staying in east Delhi will soon be able to access south Delhi markets and even airport as Barapullah Road Phase II is almost ready for use.
-Started in 2013, the Phase II of this road project was slated for completion in 2015 but got delayed due to pending clearance from the railways.
-While the construction over the stretch is finished, Phase III is also inching towards reality at a snail's pace due to construction permits over Yamuna riverbed.
+People staying in east Delhi will be able to access south Delhi markets and even airport as Barapullah Road Phase-II will be open for public use on July 28.
+Started in 2013, the Phase-II of this road project was slated for completion in 2015 but got delayed due to pending clearance from the railways.
+While the construction over the stretch is finished, Phase-III is also inching towards reality at a snail's pace due to construction permits over Yamuna riverbed.
 Once operational, Noida and south Delhi will enjoy smoother connectivity with airport.

-Barapullah Road Phase II- Running three years behind schedule, Barapullah Phase II project will be a 2-km section that would connect the existing stretch of Akshardham-Jawaharlal Nehru to INA Market and Aurobindo Marg in south Delhi, passing through Sewa Nagar Railway Crossing, Kushak drain and Lodhi Colony.
+Barapullah Road Phase-II: Running three years behind schedule, Barapullah Phase-II project will be a two-km section that would connect the existing stretch of Akshardham-Jawaharlal Nehru to INA Market and Aurobindo Marg in south Delhi, passing through Sewa Nagar Railway Crossing, Kushak drain and Lodhi Colony.
 The project was basically held up due to pending permission from the railways to construct pillars on the railway land.
 Apart from this, the construction work had to be stalled every year during monsoon to ensure there is no waterlogging at Kushak Nullah.
 The proposed road will have six lanes and would be nine metres, just like the existing stretch.
-After Phase II becomes operational, the total length of the road will be around 6 km.
+After Phase-II becomes operational, the total length of the road will be around 6 km.
 The road will also provide seamless connectivity for medical emergencies as east Delhi patients can reach AIIMS and Safdurjung Hospital in 15-20 minutes.
 The total expenses of the project is Rs 530-crore and would provide additional connectivity to Ring Road at Sarai Kale Khan, Lala Lajpat Rai Marg and Bhishm Pitamah Marg.